xexpanderx/ConkyPi/README.md

 # ConkyPi
-ConkyPi for Raspberry Pi4 and external monitor with 900x1440 resolutiojn (vertical)
+ConkyPi for Raspberry Pi4 and external monitor with 900x1440 resolution (vertical)

 <b>Requirements</b>